-Data science enables conversion of the data assets into data products.
+Data science enables the conversion of data assets into data products.
 Not surprisingly, the demand is very high for this hot new profession.
-International Data Corporation (IDC) predicts a need for Data Science professional is growing by the day and for instance for the year 2018 alone there was requirement of 181,000 such professionals in the US.
+International Data Corporation (IDC) predicts the need for Data Science professionals is growing by the day and for instance, for the year 2018 alone there was a requirement of 181,000 such professionals in the US.
 McKinsey Global Institute estimated that the shortage of data scientists in last year alone at 190,000.
-Glassdoor has listed the role of a Data scientist as the top jobs in the industry.
-In tandem with the demand, the average salary of a Data Scientist is likely to be 50% to 80% higher than that of a Business Analyst.

 DATA SCIENCE – UP CLOSE

-Take for instance, an attempt to classify video clips as, say, political, sports, humour, self-improvement, etc. without manually opening it.
-To achieve this, the data scientist will need to study numerous subjective characteristics of the video clip, such as voice modulation, sentiment analysis, colour, speech to text, NLP, or another parameter yet unknown, to detect repeatable patterns that will enable classification of the video clips accurately.
+Take, for instance, an attempt to classify video clips as, say, political, sports, humor, self-improvement, etc. without manually opening it.
+To achieve this, the data scientist will need to study numerous subjective characteristics of the video clip, such as voice modulation, sentiment analysis, color, speech to text, NLP, or another parameter yet unknown, to detect repeatable patterns that will enable classification of the video clips accurately.

-As a discipline of study, Data Science combines the technology of data analysis, visualization, statistics, mathematics, and the knowledge of business prerogatives.
+As a discipline of study, Data Science combines the technology of data analysis, visualization, statistics, mathematics, and knowledge of business prerogatives.
 Statistics plays a central role in fitting patterns to data sets.
-With descriptive statistics one can qualify, categorize and describe what is shown by the available data, while inferential statistics helps in deducing possibilities beyond the available data.
-While statistical techniques provide quantitative insight, sound business knowledge helps translate it into business outcome.
+With descriptive statistics, one can qualify, categorize, and describe what is shown by the available data, while inferential statistics help in deducing possibilities beyond the available data.
+While statistical techniques provide quantitative insight, sound business knowledge helps translate it into business outcomes.

 TURNING DATA INTO PRODUCT

-One can find several definitions of a data product depending on the aspect of data analysis that one stresses.
-Simply put, a data product requires analysing large volumes of structured and unstructured data to identify patterns that can be gainfully used.
+One can find several definitions of a data product depending on the aspect of data analysis.
+Simply put, a data product requires analyzing large volumes of structured and unstructured data to identify patterns that can be gainfully used.

 Creating a data product involves: